chenmin1107/cs6244_motionplanning/README.md

 http://wiki.ros.org/ROS/Tutorials#ROS_Tutorials

 #### rosbuild or catkin ?
-Our simulator follows rosbuild, so choose the right version when you go through the tutorial.
+Our simulator follows rosbuild, so please choose the right version when you go through the tutorial.

 ### 3. Clone the packges from this github repo

 git clone https://github.com/chenmin1107/cs6244_motionplanning.git

-### 4. Add this package to ROS system path
+### 4. Add the package path to ROS system path
-Add your directory to this package to $ROS_PACKAGE_PATH, so the system can find it.
+Add your path to $ROS_PACKAGE_PATH, so the system can find it.
 You can do it as follows:

-cd ~/
+1. cd ~/

-vim .bashrc
+2. vim .bashrc

-add the follwing line at the end of your .bashrc file
+3. add the follwing line at the end of your .bashrc file

 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:<your path to>/cs6244_motionplanning/

-Then,
+4. Then,

 source ~/.bashrc